 Some dogs may need additional help in the form of calming or anxiety products.
 Calming aids, ranging from sprays and diffusers to wraps and shirts, can help alleviate storm-related anxiety.
 In more severe cases, a combination of two or more types of calming products may be beneficial.

 Another type of consumables is oils and tinctures.
-Howlin’ Hemp is a tincture that can be fed directly or put on your dog’s food.
 The BlackWing Farms line features several sprays that may be sprayed in your dog’s water, treats, or even sprayed in the environment.
 HomeoPet has several homeopathic liquids that can be given directly in the mouth, placed on food, or in water.
 K-9 Calm is a dispensable gel/paste that is dispensed via a syringe either orally or directly onto the food and begins working within 30 minutes.

-- Sprays, Balms & Ointments – Balms are formulated in such a way that they can be massaged directly on your dog, applied to a bandana for your dog to wear or even placed on a cloth and hung near your dog’s crate, kennel, or bed.
+Balms are formulated in such a way that they can be massaged directly on your dog or applied to a bandana for your dog to wear.
+They can even be placed on a cloth and hung near your dog’s crate, kennel, or bed.
 Sentry Good Behavior Calming Ointment is easy to use, and it works quickly.
 Just apply a thin layer on your dog’s nose.
-The Sentry Good Behavior Spray, Calming Lavender Mist, or ThunderEase Calming Spray can be sprayed in crates, cages or even in the car, while others such as the BlackWing Farms collection can be sprayed in the drinking water, on food, sprayed in the environment or sprayed on a bandana for your dog to wear.
+The Sentry Good Behavior Spray or ThunderEase Calming Spray can be sprayed in crates, cages, or even in the car, while others such as the BlackWing Farms collection can be sprayed in the drinking water, on food, sprayed in the environment, or sprayed on a bandana for your dog to wear.